Campeonato Brasileiro tournament scheduling: 1991–2000

 Despite this, the tournament did not raise the same issues as 1987, as Vasco da Gama, unlike Flamengo then, agreed to play the finals against Yellow module (2nd division) runner-up, São Caetano.
 The latter had paved their way in the play-offs by beating other high-profile Clube dos 13 teams such as Grêmio, Palmeiras and even Fluminense.
 Fluminense which, in the same way as Grêmio in 1993, was awarded a berth in the Blue module elite group despite just returning from third division.
-As then, this was also sufficient enough to justify maintenance of Fluminense in 2001 first division.
+As then, this was also sufficient to justify maintenance of Fluminense in 2001 first division.

 2001–present

 Back to the single round robin system.